 You’ve trekked your heart out, so now it’s time to leave the hard work to someone else… an elephant to be exact.
 Climb onto the back of this mighty mammal and enjoy an unusual foray through the jungle, before trying out some traditional river action.
 Float down a serene jungle river listening to the calls of exotic birds, while your guide steers the bamboo shoots which are the only thing between you and the water.
 A truly awesome experience.

 And finally, it’s time to flop on a pristine beach.
 A short flight will have you in Phuket in no time, where you’ll stay at the award-winning Sarojin hotel for three indulgent nights.
-The sand here is soft, white and impressively clean, the sea warm and clear, and the service impeccable.
+The sand here is soft and white, the sea warm and clear, and the service impeccable.
 What more could you ask for after your intrepid Thai adventure?
 Not much, if you ask us.